mit-dci/lit/README.md

 Introduces a web API chainhook in addition to the uspv one

 ### qln
-A quick, channel implementation with databases.
+A quick channel implementation with databases.
 Doesn't do multihop yet.

 ### sig64
 Library to make signatures 64 bytes instead of 71 or 72 or something